DISHANK-PATEL/Echo3AI_Updated/README.md

 > **Empowering creators and listeners with AI-verified, decentralized content.**

 Echo3AI is a revolutionary decentralized podcast platform that leverages artificial intelligence to verify factual claims in content, ensuring users have access to reliable, fact-checked information while providing creators with blockchain-based monetization opportunities.
+In addition to AI-powered fact-checking, Echo3AI offers advanced language check reports to help creators ensure content appropriateness and inclusivity.
+All podcast content and metadata are stored in a decentralized manner using IPFS and blockchain technology, guaranteeing censorship resistance, transparency, and true content ownership.

 ## 🎯 What Problem Does Echo3AI Solve?